UCIL Academy

 General Criteria:

-The student should have sophomore status to enroll in the dual enrollment program
+The student should have High School sophomore status to enroll in the dual enrollment program

 The student must be in good standing as defined by the high school and positioned to earn all graduation requirements with his or her entering class.